 Students have the opportunity to explore and experience the nature of Indigenous spirituality.
 This complements the Year 10 Immersion program to Santa Teresa.

 In this unit students investigate how social justice addresses the underlying causes of poverty and inequality in our world and the difference between charity and social justice.
-They make a study of a contemporary challenge in the area of social justice and propose ways to respond, with consideration of scriptural and Catholic Church Social Teaching.
+They make a study of a contemporary challenge in the area of social justice and analyse Church documents which respond to these issues.
+Students apply the ‘See Judge Act’ model to particular issues and analyse Catholic Church Social Teaching.

-This study prepares students to enter into VCE Units 1 – 4 Religion and Society and/or Unit 1 Texts and Tradition.
+This study prepares students to enter into VCE Units 1of Religion and Society and/or Unit 1 Texts and Tradition.

 Christ has no body but yours,